moorepants/dissertation/parameterstudy.rst

 theory.
 Little progress has been made on this front.
 None-the-less parameter studies can still be done with the models we have available.
-The following results show how the stable speed range of the Whipple model linearized about the nominal configuration change with respect to indepently varying the essential geometry: trail, head tube angle, wheelbase and front wheel diameter.
+The following results show how the stable speed range of the Whipple model linearized about the nominal configuration change with respect to independently varying the essential geometry: trail, head tube angle, wheelbase and front wheel diameter.
-Unlike in many ofther parameter studies, the physical associated with the rider's position and the bicycle's parameters other than the essential geometry are interdependent (i.e. adjusting the front wheel diameter changes the wheel’s mass and moment of inertia together with the bicycle’s frame geometry and
+Unlike in many other parameter studies, the physical associated with the rider's position and the bicycle's parameters other than the essential geometry are interdependent (i.e. adjusting the front wheel diameter changes the wheel’s mass and moment of inertia together with the bicycle’s frame geometry and